dhamvi01/Generative-Adversarial-Networks/README.md

 ## The GANs Framework
 A GAN is composed of two separate models, represented by neural networks:
-   - generator G
+   - Generator G
-   - discriminator D
+   - Discriminator D
 The goal of the generator is to generate data samples such as to fool the discriminator.

 The generator is nothing but a deep neural network.
 It takes as input a vector of random noise (usually Gaussian or from a Uniform distribution) and outputs a data sample from the distribution we want to capture.